Envitia/maplink-docs/pages/support/install-and-upgrade.md

 ## Upgrading to MapLink 11.1 on Windows

 - MapLink Pro's build dependencies, [including the compilers and frameworks used to build the product](./platform-support.md#maplink-111-compilers), have been updated to ensure security and reliability and to facilitate future development.
-You will need to update your environment and application accordingly.
+You will need to update your environment and application accordingly. **Your application must be updated with the binaries included in the *redist64* folder of your MapLink Pro installation.**
-- You may encounter some build errors in your C++ application code if you are using features that have been deprecated or removed from the C++ 17 standard.
+- You may encounter some build errors in your C++ application code if you are using C++ features that have been deprecated or removed from the C++ 17 standard.
 These tend to be concerned with C++ features that have been removed from the C++ standard, and tend to require fairly straight-forward code replacements.
 - MapLink Pro no longer includes "Debug for Release" (*xxx64**D**.xxx*) libraries.
 If your Debug configurations use these libraries, please change them to use the MapLink Pro Release libraries (*xxx64.xxx*).
 The Release libraries have been updated to include Frame Pointers so there should be no regression of the debugging experience.
 - MapLink Pro no longer includes 32-bit libraries.
 You will need to update your environment and application to a 64-bit architecture.
 - [Several older and rarely used SDKs have been archived](./sdk-support.md) and these are no longer available in the product.
 If you are using any of these libraries, please contact Envitia to discuss workarounds or other options.